amitopenwriteup/gcp-labs/sre.md

 - Return to your **SRE Production Dashboard - GCP**
 - Observe CPU spike in the CPU widget
 - Watch the live logs panel update
-- Check the 5xx error widget (404s won't trigger the 5xx metric, that's expected)
+- Check the 5xx error widget

 ### Step 4: Verify Alerting